-Located on the northern end of the Blackall Range, this forest reserve is responsible for protecting diverse forest species such as bunya pines, tall open blackbutt forests and piccabeen palm groves.
+Located on the northern end of the Blackall Range, this forest reserve protects diverse forest species such as bunya pines, tall open blackbutt forests and piccabeen palm groves.

-Four wheel driving is also popular here with many people reaching the Point Glorious area by 4WD vehicles (in dry conditions only).
-Mountain bike riding and horse riding is also permitted on designated tracks and on vehicle tracks, unless otherwise signed.
+Four-wheel driving is also popular, with many people reaching the Point Glorious area by 4WD vehicles (in dry conditions only).
+Mountain bike riding and horse riding are also permitted on designated tracks and vehicle tracks unless otherwise signed.
 Horses and bikes are not permitted on walking tracks.

-There are also a number of walking tracks inside the park including:
+There are also several walking tracks inside the park, including:

-Linda Garrett Circuit: 700m (return), a short 20 minute walk which leads through the rainforest
+Linda Garrett Circuit: 700m (return), a short 20-minute walk that leads through the rainforest

-Pilularis Forest Walk: 800m, allow 20 minutes and walk through an open forest and rainforest.
+Pilularis Forest Walk: 800m, allow 20 minutes and walk through open forest and rainforest.

 Bonyee Walk: Distance: 400m, a short 10-minute walk to see a huge bunya pine forest and palm grove.